Emotional Betrayal Trauma Recovery: An RN Reiki Master Explains the Gentle Ways That Genuinely Heal the Heart

 Is it normal to still feel love for the person who betrayed me during emotional recovery?

-What do I do when the emotional waves return after I thought I was past them?
+What should I do if the emotional waves return after a period of relative stability?

-Emotional betrayal trauma recovery is gentle work β€” not because it is easy but because the heart heals through care rather than through force, and because the gentleness you bring to your own healing process is not a concession to weakness but a recognition of what genuine healing actually requires.
-The ways described here are not soft alternatives to real recovery.
-They are the real recovery β€” the patient, honest, compassionate engagement with a heart-level wound that deserves exactly the quality of attention and care you would offer to someone you deeply loved who was going through something this significant.
+Emotional betrayal trauma recovery is gentle work β€” not because it is easy but because the heart heals through care rather than through force, and because the gentleness brought to the healing process is not a concession to weakness but a recognition of what genuine healing actually requires.
+The practices described here are not soft alternatives to real recovery.
+They are the real recovery β€” the patient, honest, compassionate engagement with a heart-level wound that deserves exactly the quality of attention that would be offered to someone deeply loved who was going through something this significant.

 πŸ’™